Here is a breakdown of major shareholders in Brookfield Asset Management Inc. (NYSE: BAM)

 Sponsored

-The stock witnessed a -16.21% gain in the last 1 month and extending the period to 3 months gives it a -8.43%, and is -10.62% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.65% over the week and 2.71% over the month.
+The stock witnessed a -8.13% gain in the last 1 month and extending the period to 3 months gives it a -5.32%, and is 2.62% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.23% over the week and 2.80% over the month.

 Brookfield Asset Management Inc. (BAM) Analyst Forecasts